 I wrote a blog post last year about my morning routine, and to be honest, not much has changed.
 But with each season and year, my routine evolves a little.
 So I thought I’d share with you what I do now.

-Here’s my morning routine, in hopes that it inspires you to find YOUR OWN.
+Here’s my morning routine, in hopes that it inspires you to find and creating YOUR OWN.

 Stretching and moving